 For example, a small manufacturing firm owns a factory that makes motorcycle parts.
 The demand for these parts has grown, and the company would like to purchase additional manufacturing equipment.
 If they were to sell the building, they’d free up the cash, but relocating would be prohibitively expensive.
 Securing a mortgage would be another option, but the proceeds of the loan wouldn’t yield enough money.

 So instead, they choose the sale-leaseback process.
-They sell the building to a real estate firm that then leases it back to them for a negotiated term.
+They sell the building then lease it back for a negotiated term.
 With the cash flow now available, they can purchase the equipment needed to grow their business.

 There are many advantages and disadvantages of selling your home and renting it back.
 Sell and stay programs are growing in popularity as more brokers and homeowners learn about these benefits, which include: